ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/viewer/internationalization.md

 ### Changing the language

-OHIF Viewer accepts a query param called `lng` in the url to change the language.
+Cure Assist accepts a query param called `lng` in the url to change the language.

 E.g.